Couples Intensives

 5. FUN & GROWTH

-You and your partner don’t have to be struggling or unhappy in order to book a weekend retreat with me.
+You and your partner don’t have to be struggling or unhappy in order to book an Intensive with me.
 In fact, It would be much better to come visit me now, when your commitment level isn’t in question, and you still enjoy one another’s company.

 Working with seriously dating and engaged couples is so refreshing!
 I love the intent and eagerness they bring to the experience.
 Let me help you set your relationship up for success!
 We will expand on your strengths as well as help you identify the obvious, and not so obvious, dynamics that might trip you up in the future.